Depression &

 The following information is not intended or implied to be a substitute for professional medical advice; it is provided for educational purposes only.
 You assume full responsibility for how you choose to use this information.

-Always seek the advice of your physician or another qualified healthcare provider's advice before starting a new treatment or discontinuing an existing treatment.
+Always seek the advice of your physician or another qualified healthcare provider before starting or discontinuing a new or existing treatment.
 Talk with your healthcare provider about any questions you have regarding a medical condition.

 Books